lizmery/faves-tracker/README.md

 - Search Functionality
 - Create, Update, Delete Trackers
 - Dark/Light Mode Toggle for Dashboard
+- Importing Data via CSV (Static & Dynamic Parsing)

 ## Challenges
+### CSV Parsing
+**API Limitation Workaround**
+- Originally, the goal was to sync data via external APIs.
+However, Goodreads no longer issues new developer keys, so a CSV import feature was created as an alternative

+**Handling Missing Required Fields**
+- Some CSV files may lack required fields, which can cause errors when saving trackers to MongoDB
+- Solution: Implement validation and fallback mechanisms, such as using default values where appropriate

 ### Production Errors
 **404 Not Found Error - Page would not load content on refresh**
 - After a bit of digging, I found that the issue was coming from React-Router and Vercel, more specifically that the Vercel server does not know how to handle client-side routing from React-Route